-Penalty Box: An area that a competitor who has been black flagged for a violation of the rules shall proceed to and remain for a period of time established at the time of the violation.
-The penalty box shall be in the vicinty of the judge's stand as designated by the referee.
-No maintenace, including re-fueling shall be done while the boat is in the penalty box.
+Penalty Area: An area that a competitor who has been black flagged for a violation of the rules shall proceed to and remain for a period of time established at the time of the violation, this can be the pit stall or adjacent to the launch ramp area.
+The penalty area shall be in the vicinty of the judge's stand as designated by either the Race Director or Referee.
+No maintenace, including re-fueling shall be done while the boat is in the designated water penalty area.
 A driver change while in the penalty box shall be permissible.

 Pit Area: This is the only area the boat may be fueled or maintenance performed.
 ABSOLUTELY NO SMOKING/ALCOHOL IN THE PIT AREA!
-If you must smoke, go to the designated areas (beach/fire lane) to smoke.
-Note: Your crew is your responsibility, if they choose to smoke and/or drink alcohol in the pit area they do so at your peril.
+If you must smoke, go to the designated areas (fire lane) to smoke.
+Note: Your crew is your responsibility, if they choose to smoke and/or drink alcohol in the pit area, they do so at your peril.
 You can be fined, penalized or disqualified for the actions of your crew members.
 Holders are required to be a minimum of 16 years of age.
 Spotters are required for all teams when entering the ramp areas to assist with backing up the trailer and making sure the area is clear and safe.
 All outboard propellers are to be covered while the boat is being transported to and from the launch ramp.

-Pit Lane/Row: Boats entering the designaged pit lane shall slow to a no wake condition or safe speed (approximately 5 mph).
-Boats traveling in excess of the pit lane speed may be "docked" one (1) lap or assigned to the penalty box depending upon the magnitude of the violation.
+Pit Lane/Row: Boats entering the designated pit lane shall slow to a no wake condition or safe speed (approximately 5 mph).
+Boats traveling in excess of the pit lane speed may be "docked" one (1) lap or assigned to the penalty area depending upon the magnitude of the violation.
 At any time during the race all boats must exit the pit lane (to re-enter the course) as prescribed.
 Failure to do so will result in a minimum one (1) lap penalty.
 The "pits" are designated as from the pit entrance buoy to the pit exit buoy.
 Once a boat crosses into pit lane, regardless of reason, he/she is considered "entering the pits" and boats will NOT be allowed to be worked on in this area or any other area of the pits except in their designated pit stall during the race.
 You may work on the boat on either side of the "pits" should a breakdown occur, however, no fueling may occur anywhere except the pits.
 Failure to do so will result in a minimum of five (5) minutes added to the pit stop.